 A narrow ideal of masculinity has long dominated, and if you ask what a ‘real man’ is, words like strong and powerful will come to mind.

-The Australian sociologist Raewyn Connell put this into words as early as 1995 with his formulation of the theory of hegemonic masculinity, ie that the notion of one single masculinity has taken over.
+The Australian sociologist Raewyn Connell put this into words as early as 1995 with her formulation of the theory of hegemonic masculinity, i.e. that the notion of one single masculinity has taken over.

 Although Connell’s theory of hegemonic masculinity is a dynamic concept that involves variation according to context, the concept has often been attributed to a number of specific characteristics such as: Heterosexuality, job status, pay, control and oppression of women by virtue of a affiliation with patriarchal culture.

 But changes are happening.
 The research has expanded both its focus and its toolbox for the understanding that one can be a man in many ways, and Connell’s famous theory has been both criticised and revised.

 Research and discussions of masculinity should not be understood as criticism of either a specific man or of men in general.
 Both discussions and research examine traditional and built-in notions of what men should and must do and what role they have in society – and then also look at how ideals and norms affect everyone, not just men.

 When some researchers and debaters talk about toxic masculinity – a form of masculinity characterized, among other things, by misogyny and homophobia – these are not men who are ‘toxic’, but rather specific masculinity norms.